|

 - Professor Tommy Koh, Ambassador-at-Large

-- Robert Kuok , founder and chairman of Shangri-La Hotel & Resorts
+- Robert Kuok , founder and chairman of Shangri-La Hotel & Malaysia's sugar king

 Anglo Chinese School